Solo Travel in Azerbaijan

 History and nature GatGs will love Gobustan National Park.
 A historic and UNESCO site of thousands of rock carvings (petroglyphs).
 The onsite museum provides history about this open-ai museum.

-From here you can see another of the country’s natural spots – the mud volcanoes.
+From here you can see another of the country’s natural spots, the mud volcanoes, one of the best places to visit in Azerbaijan, and definitely the coolest place in Azerbaijan.
 It honestly feels as though you have landed on another planet with the bubbling mud surrounding you.

 If you only see one mosque in the country, make it Juma Mosque in Shamakhi.
 The intrinsic interior of this mosque is just beautiful.
 A ninety minute drive from here brings you to the Seven Beauties Waterfall (known as Yeddi Gozel Waterfall).
 Although there are seven waterfalls here only two of them are accessible).